TCJulian/Data-Analyst-Nanodegree/OpenStreetMap-Raleigh-Analysis/data_wrangling_project.md

 Using a combination of expected values, mappings, and regular expressions, I was able to make a system that corrects the most popular abbrevations in street names.

 Implemented in all of the audit scripts code that writes the changes to a text file, so that the changes can be reviewed after the XML to CVS conversion and audit is complete.

-The left side is the old value, while the right side is the corrected value.
-Exceptions not corrected by the audit remained unchanged in the final CSV file, while a special reply is inserted in the text file to bring attention to the exception.
-This exception allows the user to update the mapping in the script accordingly.
+A sample of this text file is provided below.
+The left side is the old value, while the right side is the corrected value:

-A sample of this text file is provided below:
 ~~~~
+changelist_postal.txt

 [["Falls of Neuse Rd", "Falls of Neuse Road"]]
 [["Waterford Lake Dr", "Waterford Lake Drive"]]
 [["Waterford Lake Dr", "Waterford Lake Drive"]]